 - Tier IV – Critical systems immune from any single fault or failure (Fault Tolerant)

 Clearly, these certifications are theoretical propositions assuming all things being equal.
 In practice, good management and the human factor can mitigate the possibility of these being achieved.
-The Uptime Institute adds a layer of operational sustainability certification.
+The Uptime Institute tier system adds a layer of operational sustainability certification.
 This is essential to ensure the design promises are met or exceeded.

 This certification addresses management and operational factors.
 These include staffing and maintenance, characteristics of the building itself, and site location (transportation corridors, risk of flooding etc.).
 The three levels of operational sustainability are as follows: